If you want to become a digital nomad or long-term traveler, or are planning on going on a long trip, you might be thinking of starting a travel blog.

 But there are an abundance of cons to using a free blog platform.

-For example, you get a cryptic web address (mine was freedom30.blogspot.com), the platform often puts their own logos and ads on your site, it’s minimally customizable, and you can’t fully monetize your site (such as with ads or affiliate links).
+For example, you get a cryptic web address (mine had “.blogspot.com” at the end), the platform often puts their own logos and ads on your site, it’s minimally customizable, and you can’t fully monetize your site (such as with ads or affiliate links).
 And – because you don’t own your URL, you don’t own the rights to your content; what’s worse: free platforms can shut down your blog at any time.

 If you have any plans to take your blog beyond the status of a travel journal, you’ll need to go with self-hosting.